imirzadeh/epsl-website/content/publication/DropoutGating-CVPR20/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "The IEEE Conference on Computer Vision and Pattern Recognition (CVPR) Workshops"
+publication: "*CVPR 2020 Workshop on Continual Learning in Computer Vision (CLVISION)*, June 14, 2020, Seattle, WA, USA"
 publication_short: ""

 abstract: "In recent years, neural networks have demonstrated an outstanding ability to achieve complex learning tasks across various domains.
 However, they suffer from the ''catastrophic forgetting'' problem when they face a sequence of learning tasks, where they forget the old ones as they learn new tasks.
 This problem is also highly related to the ''stability-plasticity dilemma''.
 The more plastic the network, the easier it can learn new tasks, but the faster it also forgets previous ones.